bitgord/fileManager/README.md

 Query database to find all the files that have been uploaded<code>db.files.find().pretty()</code><br>
 Clear database<code>db.files.remove({})</code>

-#Accomplishment
-This was my first project that required storing a csv file upload and I am most proud of figuring out how to do this.
-After some research I discovered the npm tool csvtojson, which proved to be incredibly helpful in solving the file upload part of the application.
-I am also proud of the gulpfile build integration, which will help with scaling the application moving forward. <br><br>

-The next two steps to develop the application is to change the fileSchema to allow for numbers and other dataTypes to be stored in the database.
-This would enable the columns to be added to calculate the total expenses amount per-month.
-In addition, mocha should be configured to enable a test-driven development environment.
-Once this integration is setup, we could add in an authentication layer so only registered users would be able to upload files to the database.
-We could gather analytics using the total expenses amoung per month and present the change over time in a chart using a tool like d3.js.
-A way to innovate even farther would be to store certain data onto the blockchain to guarantee it has not been altered.

 #Todo
 Change pretax and tax amount to be a number instead of a string<br>
 Calculate total expenses amount per-month based on data